 When shipping clothing, the weight of the package and the distance it travels will determine how much postage will cost.
 Postage costs will naturally increase as the weight and volume of your clothing shipment goes up.

 Clothing shipments tend to fall on the lighter side, which means shippers can take advantage of weight-based shipping options to save on postage costs.
 Even when packages are on the heavier side, there are still low-cost options to choose from.
 Determine which category your shipment falls under and read about the low-cost options below.
+Learn more about carrier package sizes and how to measure when using your own package.

 |Package weight under 15.9 ounces